August 23rd & 24th, 2014

 As you ride this extraordinarily scenic and historic course, you will be following the route of the famous Barlow road once followed by many pioneers around Mt.
 Hood to reach Oregon City.
 You will be traveling along the cool Clackamas River, to the gateway city of Sandy and then up the sparkling Sandy River Valley via Marmot Ridge to Zig Zag past open fields and amid vibrant forests, and finally up the Still Creek Road to Trillium Lake (great swimming) and to majestic Mt.
 Hood all the way to Timberline Lodge if you want.
 A truly world class route!
 Join your bicycling buddies in one of the Pacific Northwest’s premier cycling events.
 Note the maximum number of riders is only 300, so register early to avoid missing out.

-All ride routes will be on quiet rural roads with little to no vehicular traffic other than on Highway 26 from Zig Zag to Government Camp.
-Because a Forest Service special use permit cannot be obtained for this year, the Still Creek Road will not be an official part of the 2013 BRR route.
-If you ride Still Creek Road to Trillium Lake and Government Camp to avoid riding Hwy 26 up Laurel Hill then you will be off the official course and unsupported by the BRR for the 12 miles on Still Creek Rd.
-Because Still Creek Road is a better route due to its almost complete lack of motor vehicle traffic and more gradual grade, we intend to apply for a permit in 2014 to make Still Creek Road an official BRR route.
+All ride routes will be on quiet rural roads with little to no vehicular traffic.
+The Still Creek Road will be an official part of the 2014 BRR route via Trillium Lake to Government Camp to avoid the heavy traffic on Hwy 26 up Laurel Hill.
+The 12 miles along Still Creek Road is mostly gravel but virtually free of motor vehicle traffic and is a more gradual grade.
+We will have support on both Laurel Hill and Still Creek, so the option is yours.
 The entire BRR route will be well marked with BRR signs.
 Just keep watching for “BRR” and arrows pointing the way.
 We will also provide maps and a list of turn by turn instructions in your packets at the starting line, and cell phone numbers to call for directions to get back on route.
 If in doubt stop and call rather than risk going down the wrong road.

 Don’t delay!
 Register today to make sure you don’t miss out, and don’t forget to order an official BRR Jersey when registering.
 Jerseys must be ordered in advance.